prteek/easy_sm/.github/README.md

 ##### Data
 With the code and dependencies out of the way, a small sample of test data needs to be places at **app_name/easy_sm_base/local_test/test_dir/input/data/training**

+For this example the dataset used is at https://raw.githubusercontent.com/plotly/datasets/master/auto-mpg.csv

 ##### Prepare container
 Last step before training is preparing the container to include all dependencies, code and data